space

 Outbursts of irritability or anger, sometimes without apparent reason

-Loss of religious faith and feeling angry at God
+Loss of religious faith because of being angry at God

 Family or work conflicts that were not usually experienced before the trauma